 For something more budget-friendly, the Natalie Full-Bead Foiled Clutch Bag (See HERE), the Madison Satin Bow Clutch Bag in Crimson and Silver Platinum (See HERE and HERE), the Velvet Coffered Rectangle Box Clutch Bag in Ruby (See HERE), the Monogram Crystal Slide-Lock Clutch Bag in Fuchsia (See HERE) are safe investment pieces.

-So guys, here they are-two of my favorite designers in one blog post, a love affair to remember.
-Happy Shopping!
+So guys, here are two designers in one blog post, a love affair to remember.